 By almost every conceivable metric, Finding Nemo is the clear front-runner for the most popular and well-received movie of 2003.

-Produced by Pixar Animation Studios, this comedy adventure follows a clownfish father named Marlin (voiced by Albert Brooks), who must travel across the sea to rescue his missing son Nemo (voiced by Alexander Gould).
+Produced by Pixar Animation Studios, this comedy adventure follows a clownfish father named Marlin (Albert Brooks), who must travel across the sea to rescue his missing son Nemo (Alexander Gould).

 Charming, hilarious, and packed with memorable moments and characters, Finding Nemo was a certified classic as soon as it hit theaters.
 Audiences practically raced to the cinemas to see it, making it the highest-grossing movie of 2003.